ProceduresBest LASIK Eye Surgery Los Angeles

 How safe is LASIK?

-LASIK is generally considered a safe and effective procedure for vision correction.
+LASIK is FDA-approved and considered a safe and effective procedure for vision correction.
 According to the American Society of Cataract and Refractive Surgery, the overall complication rate for LASIK is estimated to be less than 1 percent.

 Can LASIK fix farsightedness?